pungi-org/pungi/plugins/python-build/README.md

 Mac OS X users can install python-build with the [Homebrew](http://brew.sh) package manager.
 This will give you access to the `python-build` command.
-If you have pyenv installed, you will also be able to use the `pyenv install` command.
+If you have pungi installed, you will also be able to use the `pungi install` command.

-*This is the recommended method of installation if you installed pyenv with Homebrew.*
+*This is the recommended method of installation if you installed pungi with Homebrew.*

-    brew install pyenv
+    brew install pungi

 Or, if you would like to install the latest development release:

-    brew install --HEAD pyenv
+    brew install --HEAD pungi

 ## Usage